LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

     This could happen to someone using a Medtronic pump, but the consequence is less of a concern because the pump information is not modified as frequently as for Omnipod users.

-### RileyLink Compatible Device
+### Reset Loop-to-Pump Communications

-If the indication is one of these (or something similar), it can probably be fixed by resetting the RileyLink compatible device communication with the phone and pump.
+If the indication is one of these (or something similar), it can probably be fixed by resetting the Loop-to-Pump communication.
+For DASH, this is Bluetooth only.
+For Eros or Medtronic, it is a combination of Bluetooth and the RileyLink compatible device.

 * pump history is too old
 * no rileylink could be found